mshiva3343/Better-Self/README.md

 # Better-Self
-Project Better-Self is to keep updating Myles to Become better version
+Project Better-Self is to keep updating Myself to Become better version